DanieleCarrozzino/carroch97/README.md

     /**
     * <p>Receive data</p>
     * @apiNote
-    * this method is for reading the data of the bluetooth module.
+    * this method is to read the data of the bluetooth module.
     * No params need.
     */
     public void receivedata() {